"Security vs. Interoperability" Arguments: An Analytical Framework: Case Studies and Analysis

+Public facing discussions about security in the Google/Fitbit merger case were notably very different; they did not discuss the security of the \emph{mandated} interoperability, but rather discussed distinct \emph{voluntary} interoperability that would result from the merger, reassuring users that it would not endanger user security or privacy \cite{fitbit}.
+This type of argument is outside our current scope, so we focus on the Apple case for the rest of the case study.
+However, investigating this type of `inverted' case---and examining how perspectives on the the compatibility of security and interoperability feature differently across economic contexts---could make for interesting future work.

-\refstepcounter{casestudy} \paragraph{Case Study \thecasestudy: Physical devices and P2P Wi-Fi} There are a number of other hardware and software features of iOS that the DMA has stipulated should be made available to third-party developers\footnote{DMA.100203 – Article 6(7) – Apple – iOS – SP – Features for connected physical devices}.
-As stated in the case, these measures relate to notifications on smartwatches, background execution, content casting and transfers, and paired device set up.
+The Apple cases cover many different hardware and software features of iOS, including notifications on smartwatches, background execution, content casting and transfers, and paired device set up.
 Apple will be required to provide interoperability with the full list of functionalities to third parties.
-All of these functionalities are already available to Apple's own devices (including Apple Watch, AirPods, and other iPhones), so achieving interoperability is a question of opening up previously reserved functionality to third-parties, generally via APIs and SDKs.
+All of these functionalities are already available to Apple's own devices (including Apple Watch, AirPods, and other iPhones), so achieving interoperability is a question of opening up previously reserved functionality to third parties, generally via APIs and SDKs.

-Although the stipulations from the Commission are still evolving, Apple currently will evaluate interoperability requests on a case-by-case basis \cite{apple_white_paper_2}.
+Although the stipulations from the Commission are still evolving, Apple is currently evaluating interoperability requests on a case-by-case basis \cite{apple_white_paper_2}.
 In their recent public-facing document, Apple mentions that Meta has made 15 requests for interoperation regarding various functionalities \cite{apple_white_paper_2}.
-While Apple may be required to interoperate with competitors, the regulators do not require that any interoperation request be granted in a way that would undermine the security of the device\footnote{REGULATION (EU) 2022/1925 on contestable and fair markets in the digital sector (Digital Markets Act), Article 6(7) }.
-Thus, Apple could deny interoperation requests from malicious actors and create bespoke and secure solutions for interoperation to reduce security risk.
+While Apple may be required to interoperate with competitors, the regulators do not require that any interoperation request be granted in a way that would undermine the security of the device.\footnote{Regulation 2022/1925 of the European Parliament and of the Council of 14 September 2022 on contestable and fair markets in the digital sector and amending Directives 2019/1937 and 2020/1828 (Digital Markets Act), OJ [2022] L 265/1, Article 6(7).} Thus, Apple could deny interoperation requests from known malicious actors and develop/require bespoke solutions for interoperation to reduce security risk.